-It's risky business, and Progressive loves it.
-Long a leader in nonstandard, high-risk personal auto insurance, Progressive has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, RVs, and snowmobiles) through carriers including majority-owned American Strategic Insurance.
+Progressive Corporation, long a leader in nonstandard, high-risk personal auto insurance, has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, RVs, and snowmobiles).
+Its insurance carriers include majority-owned American Strategic Insurance.
 Progressive also offers commercial policies for heavy trucks, vans, and lighter trucks.
 It writes a bit of professional liability insurance for directors and officers, as well.
 The company markets directly to consumers online and by phone, and through more than 35,000 independent agents who account for the majority of its business.

 Personal insurance accounted for 83% of the company's 2015 revenues while commercial auto represented 12%.
 Other indemnity and service business accounts for less than 1% of the company's revenues, while fees and other revenues account for 1%.
 Progressive offers coverage to auto insurance customers, underwritten by third-party insurance carriers.
 Progressive also offers personal umbrella insurance that provides coverage for the extras in life, such as personal injury and legal defense.
 Majority-owned subsidiary American Strategic Insurance provides home insurance.
 Progressive had 14.3 million policies in force at the end of 2015.